-Anyone who says Halloween should be the reserve of teeny children in ghostly bed sheets just hasn’t been to the right grown-up party.
-Bowls of grog, novelty playlists, clever canapés and the opportunity to wear a wig are just some of the reasons why we love throwing a proper party on 31st October.
-But organising a suitably impressive costume is a feat alone, so it’s all about choosing spooky décor and freakish fodder that’s simple and quick to achieve.
+Anyone who says Halloween is the reserve of teeny children in ghostly bed sheets hasn’t been to the right party.
+Grown-ups can enjoy bowls of grog, novelty playlists, clever canapés and the opportunity to wear a wig.
+But organising an impressive costume is a feat alone, then you have to worry about choosing spooky décor and freakish food.
+Thankfully, we have ideas that are simple and quick to make.
 Read on to find out how to put together a monster bash in super-quick time.

 Perk up your pumpkin...

-7pm on the 31st October is no time to practise your sculpting skills, so follow this easy video guide on how to carve a pumpkin and keep things simple by using one of our clever templates as a guide.
-Choose from a bat, witch or haunted house design, tape it to your gaud then mark the outline with a skewer to get a head start on the carving process.
+The evening of 31st October is no time to practise your sculpting skills, so follow this easy video guide on how to carve a pumpkin and keep things simple by using one of our handy templates.
+Choose from a bat, witch or haunted house design, tape it to your squash then mark the outline with a skewer to get a head start on the carving process.
 Simpler still, our hole-punched lantern can be achieved in minutes.
 Just use an apple corer to create an instant lantern.
 Add a candle and dim those lights.

-Slash your pumpkin in half horizontally – a serrated knife may make this easier – and use it as a decorative bowl.
-Hollow it out so there’s enough space in the crevice to fit a glass bowl to provide a protective layer, then fill it with nibbles or iced water for drinks.
+Slash your pumpkin in half, horizontally – a serrated knife may make this easier – and use it as a decorative treasure trove.
+Hollow it out so there’s enough space in the crevice to fit a glass bowl to provide a protective layer, then fill it with sweets, as shown in the following video:

 It’s not a Halloween party without a drop of something potent.
-Big bowls of punch will save you time pouring individual drinks for guests.
+Big bowls of punch will save you time pouring individual drinks.
 Choose gloomy shades of blood-like red like our spiced wine or rumberry punch drinks.
-These can be whipped up in less than half-an-hour and will look the part with a few added extras it’ll look the part – try eyeball-ish grapes, lychees or fang-shaped sweets.
-We also have a spooky mocktail for those after something non-alcoholic.
+These can be whipped up in less than half-an-hour and will look the part with a few added extras – drop in eyeball-ish grapes, lychees or fang-shaped sweets.
+We also have a spooky Dracula's punch mocktail for those after something non-alcoholic.

 A sanguine brew

 White candyfloss and Halloween work together in perfect harmony.
-Use tufts of the sweet stuff to create spider webs atop cakes or biscuits.
+Use tufts of the sweet stuff to create spider web nests atop cakes or biscuits.
 If you have time to make your own cakes, add hundreds and thousands to the cake mix to create an eye-catching speckled effect, otherwise buy in shop-bought muffins or sponges.
 Add a plastic spider to complete the look, but make sure your guests remove them before eating!

 And finally... throw together a costume

-Are you a grown-up with as much enthusiasm for Halloween as us?
+Are you a grown-up who loves Halloween?
 We'd love to hear how you celebrate...
-We have plenty more tips on our Halloween hub page too.